tbonnair/academic-online-cv/content/Posts/GOE/_index.md

   </p>

-<p align="justify">Mathematically, we can write that
+Mathematically, we can write that
 $$
 \boldsymbol{M} = \frac{\boldsymbol{J} + \boldsymbol{J}^\mathrm{T}}{\sqrt{2N}},
 $$
-where we added $N$ to normalize the matrix and $\boldsymbol{J}$ is a random matrix with $j_{ij} \sim \mathcal{N}(0,1)$.
+<p align="justify">where we added $N$ to normalize the matrix and $\boldsymbol{J}$ is a random matrix with $j_{ij} \sim \mathcal{N}(0,1)$.
 Such matrices are called Gaussian Wigner matrices and belong to the Gaussian orthogonal ensemble (GOE) because their symmetry makes them invariant under orthogonal transformations.</p>
   {{< spoiler text="Why is that important?" style="color: grey">}}
-  Many results of random matrix theory are derived by relying on one of the following assumption: i) the entries of the matrix are independant; ii) the matrix is invariant under some transformations (orthogonal in real case or unitary in complex case).
+  <p align="justify">Many results of random matrix theory are derived by relying on one of the following assumption: i) the entries of the matrix are independant; ii) the matrix is invariant under some transformations (orthogonal in real case or unitary in complex case).
 These are, grossly speaking, the two cases in which the existing mathematical tools allow to study the random matrices in details from an analytical perspective.
     The type of matrix we have built just before, with Gaussian independant entries, is a very particular case since it belongs to the two families described here: it is a matrix with independant entries but is also invariant under orthogonal transformations.
-In fact, the GOE is the only ensemble fulfilling simultaneously these two conditions.
+In fact, the GOE is the only ensemble fulfilling simultaneously these two conditions.</p>

-  While independance of the entries is straightforward to see, the invariance under orthogonal transformation can be deduced when writing the probability measure associated with the ensemble as
+<p align="justify">While independance of the entries is straightforward to see, the invariance under orthogonal transformation can be deduced when writing the probability measure associated with the ensemble as</p>

 $$
 \begin{align}
 p(M) &= \exp\left(\frac{-N\sum_{i \neq j}^N m_{ij}^2}{4} - \frac{N\sum_{i=1}^N m_{ii}^2}{4} \right) \\\\\\